Last updated on September 05, 2024

 What will go wrong with the incorrect settings?

-The Producthero target ROAS (=350%) is set higher than the actual ROAS (=310%).
-This will result in products becoming a Zombie or Villain, which actually deserve to be a Hero or Sidekick.
+The set Producthero target ROAS (=350%) is higher than the actual ROAS (=310%).
+This will result in products becoming Zombies or Villains, while they actually deserve to be Heroes or Sidekicks.
 So, you’ve set it too strict for your products.

-→ Solution: Lower the Producthero target ROAS.
-We recommend setting it at least 25% lower than your actual ROAS which in this example is 310%).
+→ Solution: Lower the Producthero target ROAS in the Producthero Platform.
+We recommend setting it at least 25% lower than your actual ROAS, which, in this example, is 310%.
+Therefore, if we take the actual ROAS (310%) as a reference, a good Producthero target ROAS would be 230%.

 The target ROAS of the Zombies and Villains is set to 300% in Google Ads.
-However, when you set the Producthero target ROAS at 350%, Villain and Zombie products are very unlikely to become Heroes or Sidekicks.
-The goal (=300%) they have to reach in Google Ads is lower than the threshold (=350%) of them becoming Heroes/Sidekicks within the Labelizer Strategy.
+However, if you set the Producthero target ROAS at 350%, Villain and Zombie products are very unlikely to become Heroes or Sidekicks.
+The goal they have to reach in Google Ads (=300%) is lower than the threshold (=350%) required for them to become Heroes/Sidekicks within the Labelizer Strategy.

-The Heroes & Sidekicks will most likely stay like this.
-The goal of 400% that these products have to reach is higher than the threshold (=350%) for them to become Heroes/Sidekicks.
+Also, with the mentioned settings, the Heroes & Sidekicks will most likely stay like this.
+The Google Ads target ROAS of 400% that these products have to reach is higher than the threshold (=350%) for them to become Heroes/Sidekicks.
 This is exactly what you want.

 → Solution: Adjust the target ROAS of each campaign in Google Ads, so every campaign will have the same target ROAS.
 In this situation, we would recommend setting the target ROAS of both the Zombie and Villain campaign to 400% (step by step increase).